-Many authors have researched the positive effects of algae extracts on seed germination and growth promotion such as Hernández-Herrera et al. (2014), who studied the effect of different seaweed extracts on tomato seedling growth or García-Gonzalez et al. (2016), who found that applying aqueous extracts from the microalga Acutodesmus dimorphus enhanced the potential yield of tomato plants.
-It is widely reported that this positive effect observed on crops is related with the presence of phytohormones and other phenolic compounds which play an important role on the plant development (Du et al., 2012; Garcia-Gonzalez and Sommerfeld, 2016, Nour et al., 2013)
+Many authors have researched the positive effects of algal extracts on seed germination and growth promotion, for example, Hernández-Herrera et al. (2014), who studied the effect of different seaweed extracts on tomato seedling growth, or Garcia-Gonzalez and Sommerfeld [8], who found that applying aqueous extracts from the microalga Acutodesmus dimorphus enhanced the potential yield of tomato plants.
+It is widely reported that this positive effect observed on crops is related to the presence of phytohormones and other phenolic compounds, which play an important role in plant development [7,8,20].

-The objective of this study, therefore, is to optimize the biomass pre-treatment of Scenedesmus sp. grown in pig manure by means of high-pressure homogenization, modifying not only the treatment pressure but also the number of passes through the homogenizer.
-Subsequently, we will evaluate the influence of this pre-treatment in obtaining biofertilizers by enzymatic hydrolysis and the efficacy of the aqueous extracts as plant biostimulants.
+The objective of this study, therefore, is to optimize the biomass pretreatment of Scenedesmus sp. grown in pig manure by means of highpressure homogenization, modifying not only the treatment pressure but also the number of passes through the homogenizer.
+Subsequently, we will evaluate the influence of this pretreatment on obtaining amino acid concentrates by enzymatic hydrolysis, and the efficacy of the aqueous extracts as plant biostimulants.
 We will also determine the concentrations of phenolic compounds and salicylic acid present using spectrophotometric methods, and an HPLC-diode array to contrast the relationship between them.